Skip to main content Skip to secondary navigation

 The system meets Stanford’s rigorous online security requirements and ensures that sensitive personal and financial documents stay protected.
 Read the privacy statement here.

 You can use your mobile phone to access the online system during open application periods.
-Alternatively, please call the WorkLife Office on 650-723-2660 and request access to a computer on-site.
+Alternatively, please submit a support request to the WorkLife Office.

 Application process